remilonwheels/about_me/README.md

 # about_me
-Class projecr for Week 1 of Code Fellows 201
+Class project for Week 1 of Code Fellows 201